Extended Opportunity Programs & Services (EOPS)

 ccraig@losmedanos.edu

 I am passionate about helping students reach their goals because I know what it’s like to juggle school, work, and family.
-Outside of work, I loves spending time with my husband trying a new restaurant, watching movies, reading, or spending time outdoors.
-I'm also a proud mom in a blended family that includes two daughters, a daughter-in-law, two stepsons, and two little dogs.
+Always remember, it's never too late to start over.
+Outside of work, I love going out with my husband to try a new restaurant, watching movies, reading, or spending time outdoors.
+I'm also a proud mom of a blended family that includes two daughters, a daughter-in-law, two stepsons, and two little dogs.

 Andrew Murphy